-No Errors The sys stem boot will not stop for any errors detected. , stem boot will stop whenever the BIOS detects a non-f atal error.
+, stem boot will not stop for any errors detected. stem boot will stop whenever the BIOS detects a non-f atal error.
 All, But Keyboard The system boot will not stop for a keyboard error; it will stop for all other errors.
 All, But Diskette The system boot will not stop for a disk error; it will stop for all other errors.
-All, But Disk/Key The system boot will not stop for a disk or • keyboard error; it will stop for all other errors.
+All, But Disk/Key The system boot will not stop for a disk or keyboard error: it will stop for all other errors.